Top 6 BAA Red Flags Every Independent Practice Misses

 3. Indemnification clauses that flip the breach cost back to the practice

-The red flag: language that says the practice will indemnify the vendor for "any claims arising from PHI processing" — without the inverse obligation when the vendor causes the breach.
+The red flag is language obligating the practice to indemnify the vendor for "any claims arising from PHI processing" without the symmetric obligation in the other direction when the breach originated at the vendor — that asymmetry is what shifts the seven-figure exposure back onto the practice.

 4. Audit rights that exist on paper but can't be exercised